 The Assegai features tall and well supported side knobs that bite aggressively into corners and provide grip on wet rocks and roots.
 An extra lug/tooth has been added between the centre and side knobs to give a more consistent transition when leaning the bike over.
 The influence from the DHR 2 ensures that hard braking is taken care of too.

 Suggested terrain: Greg made this tread pattern to be incredibly versatile and be able to tackle anything a World Cup DH course can throw at you.
-Therefor this tyre will excel in anything save for hardpack, when it is overkill.
+Therefore this tyre will excel in anything save for hardpack, where it is overkill.